tfausak/tfausak.github.io/_posts/2015-05-21-scraping-websites-with-haskell.md

   ]
 ```

-- getting the url is a little complicated
+Getting the URL and parsing the HTML is a little complicated.
-- we are going to use conduits
+We are going to use conduits,
+provided by [the conduit package][].
-- these allow us to efficiently stream data
+They allow us to efficiently stream data.
-- they're a little more complex than just getting the data as a string

-- due to how they work, we have to combine this with the next step
-- the streaming response will be fed directly into a parser
-- if you didn't want to do this, you could write out to a file or something
+We'll take the HTTP response and feed it into the HTML parser.

 ``` hs
 import Control.Monad.Trans.Resource (runResourceT)